SEO Process

 The ultimate goal of launching and growing a website is profit, right?

-After all, money invested in website creation, content writing, and any other PR activities should pay off.
+After all, money invested in website creation, content writing, white label SEO, and any other PR activities should pay off.

 The following SEO best practices are organic conversion rate optimization (CRO) strategies that worked well for me in the past years of my SEO career.